turingschool/career-development-curriculum-site/module_two/mod2_week1.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/A7Vx9oEJEEY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Projects overviews should also include accomplishments, outcomes and results:
+Project overviews should also include accomplishments, outcomes, and results:
 * What was your role in the project?
 * What specific goals did you meet?
 * What was the result/impact of your project/work?